 Performance-Based Pay

-Performance-based pay models sit front and center in the compensation strategies of many consulting firms.
+Performance-based pay models sit front and center in the executive compensation strategies of many consulting firms.
 At Egon Zehnder International (EZI), for instance, employees are evaluated and rewarded based on their individual performance, fostering a culture of diligence and dedication.
 This approach encourages managers to generate more revenue, aligning their interests with those of the organization.

 While performance-based pay models have their merits, they can also introduce potential challenges.
 An overemphasis on personal performance can inadvertently prioritize personal interests over clients’ or the organization’s interests.
 Striking a balance between personal achievements and organizational goals becomes crucial in performance-based pay models.
 The firm’s ability to balance personal achievements with organizational goals is essential to ensure that both individual and company objectives are met effectively.